Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 4. **Limited teamwork** - developers do not engage much with their peers.

 ## How to escape?
-Working in a code factory might make you think that top down is the only way corporate software development works but that's not true.
+Working in a code factory might make you think that top-down is the only way corporate software development works but that's not true.
 For example:

 | Company     |  &nbsp; &nbsp; &nbsp; &nbsp; Bottom up example |